 Dallas Arthur, Sr. and J.D.
 O'Neal of the Grays of the Eastern League 1974-1977.
-Big Dallas and Miss Dorothy helped remind us of that beloved lefthander, Dallas Wayne ...
-And Rudolph Dowty's famous call, "Throoooow her harrrrd Dallas!
+Big Dallas and Miss Dorothy helped remind us of that beloved left-hander, Dallas Wayne ...
+And Rudolph Dowty's famous call, "Throooooow her harrrrd Dallas!
 Yoooou're bettter than he are."

-Paul Damren, Braxton Piner, Carroll Hill and Joe (Boy) Willis who played for the 1970s Seashore League Eastern Blues was there.
-And Big Fred Nelson's family was there, a star with the Eastern Blues that like many of the others left us way too early.
+Paul Damren, Braxton Piner, Carroll Hill and Joe (Boy) Willis who played for the 1970s Seashore Blues that like many of the others left us way too early.
 Iva, Susie and Brian Pigott were there representing their dad Crawford who played with the Eastern Blues in the 1970s and also played in East Coast League in the 1960s.
 Rodney Kemp who played for the 1970s Seashore League Carteret Tides was there telling his tall tales.